Image guidelines: file sizes, file types, dimensions, and composition

 General guidelines for placing images on your website

 • If an image is blurry, upload a bigger size.
-See "Dimensions and composition" below for examples of minimum dimensions.
+See "Dimensions and Composition" below for examples of minimum dimensions.

 Image file sizes